zeade/node_osx_demouser/README.md

 ## Adding and building project dependencies

-npm packages to install in directory of this project (or globally). `node-gyp` is needed to compile the OS X controller code:
+npm packages to install in directory of this project (or globally). `node-gyp` is needed to compile the OS X controller code for native access to the mouse:

     npm install -g node-gyp
     npm install socket.io    # >= 0.9.x
-    npm install express
+    npm install express      # >= 3.x
     npm install sprintf

 Create the OS X server-controller module: